MARTIMM/gnome-gtk3/docs/content-docs/reference/Gio/SimpleAction.md

 Indicates that the action just received a request to change its state.

-*value* will always be of the correct state type, i.e. the type of the initial state passed to `new_stateful()`.
+*value* will always be of the correct state type, i.e. the type of the initial state passed to a `new(:state, …)`.
 If an incorrect type is given when requesting to change the state, this signal is not emitted.

-If no handler is connected to this signal then the default behaviour is to call `set_state()` to set the state to the requested value.
+If no handler is connected to this signal then the default behaviour is to call `set-state()` to set the state to the requested value.
 If you connect a signal handler then no default action is taken.
-If the state should change then you must call `set_state()` from the handler.
+If the state should change then you must call `set-state()` from the handler.

     method handler (
       N-GObject $parameter,